Aiko-IT-Systems/DisCatSharp/DisCatSharp.Docs/articles/modules/application_commands/intro.md

 >[!NOTE]
 > This article assumes you've recently read the article on *[writing your first bot](xref:basics_first_bot)*.

-# Introduction to App Commands
+# Introduction to Application Commands
 Discord provides built-in commands called: *Application Commands*.<br/>
 Be sure to install the `DisCatSharp.ApplicationCommands` package from NuGet before continuing.